-Hugo is an award-winning saxophonist and multi-instrumentalist with international performing and recording experience and five original albums to his name.
+Hugo Lee is an award-winning saxophonist and multi-instrumentalist with international performing, composing and recording experience.

-Trained in both Jazz (ANU/UIUC) and Classical (AMusA) with strong contemporary influences, Hugo’s music draws from a myriad of genres and the output ranges from Fusion, Funk, Blues, Jazz and World through to Pop, Rock, Folk, Reggae and Electronic.
+Trained in both Jazz (Australian National University/University of Illinois) and Classical (AMusA) with strong contemporary influences, Hugo’s music draws from a myriad of genres and the output ranges from Jazz Fusion, Funk, Blues and Psychedelic through to Indie Pop/Rock, Folk, Hip Hop and Electronic.

-A multi-instrumentalist specialising in the Saxophone and EWI, he also plays Guitar, Bass, Keyboards, Percussion, Harmonica and sings.
+A multi-instrumentalist specialising in the saxophone and EWI, he also plays guitar, bass, keyboards, miscellaneous percussion/flutes, cello, and harmonica.

-His latest album, Confluence, was created under the mentorship of Andrew Farriss (INXS) with whom he has worked with extensively both in the studio and on the stage.
+Confluence (2015) was created under the mentorship of Andrew Farriss (INXS) with whom he has worked extensively both in the studio and on stage.

 Confluence balances the exploration of Art and the comfort of Pop, finding nourishment where these two rivers meet: ideas are drawn from across the board, blending an array of influences, with catchy melodies, experimental forays and all knitted together with a strong sense of groove.